kingsdigitallab/african-rock-art/_coll_thematic/rhinos-in-rock-art.md

-      ‘scenes’ and non-realistic features on both animals and humans such as the addition or absence of limbs, conflation of human and animal morphology and exaggerated attributes (Ouzman, 1996:36) These features are critical to our understanding of the images as they are inextricably tied in to San\\|Bushman belief systems.\n\nThere are very few references to rhinoceros in San\\|Bushman ethnography.
-However, what does exist indicates that rhinoceros were of supernatural importance to certain groups of San\\|Bushmen (Ouzman, 1996:42).
+      ‘scenes’ and non-realistic features on both animals and humans such as the addition or absence of limbs, conflation of human and animal morphology and exaggerated attributes (Ouzman, 1996:36) These features are critical to our understanding of the images as they are inextricably tied in to San&#124;Bushman belief systems.\n\nThere are very few references to rhinoceros in San&#124;Bushman ethnography.
+However, what does exist indicates that rhinoceros were of supernatural importance to certain groups of San&#124;Bushmen (Ouzman, 1996:42).
 One particular site named Thaba Sione in South Africa, is primarily known for its numerous engravings of rhinoceros and may have been chosen as an engraving site because rhinoceros were known to have frequented the site. \n\nThaba Sione (Zion’s Hill) a low